 \section{Conclusion}

-In many markets for bundled items, it is natural for the seller to have preferences over the partitioning of items between buyers.
+In markets for bundled items, it is often natural for the seller to have preferences over partitions of items between buyers.
 We analyze a competitive market in which such preferences are modeled as incremental cost functions together with a graph that defines cost interdependencies.
-To our knowledge, ours is the first study of Walrasian equilibrium and its existence in the presence of partition preferences.
-Our characterization and existence results are facilitated by our proposed cost framework, including incremental costs and a cost function graph, which possesses a characteristic function and its corresponding dual.
-An additional existence result relies on an ascending auction.
-Moreover, we uncover a dual relationship between valuations and costs defined on sets of indivisible goods.

-Although our results are theoretical, this article also aims to inspire market design in practice, especially in (near-)competitive environments.
+We contribute the first characterization and existence results of anonymous and package-linear Walrasian equilibrium prices in the presence of partition preferences.
+We also uncover a duality relation between revenue- and utility-maximizing sellers, introducing the class of set-cover submodular valuations.
+Although our results are theoretical, we also aim to inspire new market design applications in practice, especially in (near-)competitive environments.
 Our setting allows the seller to express vastly richer preferences than described in the previous literature and used in present-day auction design.
-The package-linear Walrasian equilibrium prices we describe have a modular structure: The price of a given package is tied to the marginal costs of varieties, or subsets of varieties, contained in that package (based on the cost interdependencies specified by the seller).
-This ensures transparency in pricing between related packages.
-Moreover, in combinatorial auctions in practice, this guarantees that even if not all bundles are bid for, plausible and transparent equilibrium bundle prices can be easily constructed.
-Finally, our framework of preferences may be of independent interest in other allocation problems, where the distribution of goods, services, or matchings in the market matters.
+The equilibrium prices we describe have a nested structure relating to the cost interdependencies specified by the seller, and ensuring transparency in pricing between related bundles.
+Moreover, in combinatorial auctions in practice, this may ease the construction of prices even for those bundles that were not bid for.
+Finally, our framework of partition preferences may be of independent interest in other allocation problems, where the distribution of goods, services, or matchings in the market matters.